el-yawd/jam/docs/REFERENCE.md

 }
 ```

-A `match` can also be used as an *expression* — each arm produces a value, and the result
+A `match` can also be used as an *expression*, each arm produces a value, and the result
 is the value of the matched arm.

 ```jam